mangofunky/aws-bootcamp-cruddur-2023/journal/week10.md

 An error occurred (Unknown) when calling the GetCallerIdentity operation: Unknown gitpod /workspace/aws-bootcamp-cruddur-2023 (main) $
 ```
-with no chance to get access to the logs
+and with no chance to get access to the logs

+***

-On this week we worked on CI/CD Pipeline using AWS Cloudformation
+In this week we worked on CI/CD Pipeline using AWS Cloudformation

-##Index of work done
+## Index of work done

 Diagram available [here](https://drive.google.com/file/d/1RVzjeaFi76a1buCIZ8vapRjh_isMxNjf/view?usp=sharing)